 UICC works closely with the World Health Organization (WHO), other UN agencies and partners towards the elimination of cervical cancer as a public health problem.

-UICC supported WHO’s efforts for more than two years to conceive, draft and present the Global Strategy to accelerate the elimination of cervical cancer as a public health problem, launched on 17th November 2020.
+UICC supported WHO’s efforts for more than two years to conceive, draft and present the Global Strategy to accelerate the elimination of cervical cancer as a public health problem, which was launched on 17 November 2020.

 UICC offers training to health professionals and regularly raises awareness about cervical cancer on its website, during events and via its social media channels.
 It assists members around the world in reaching out to national and local audiences and provides regular information about the elimination strategy and its implementation.